SodaMods/ExpandedEntities/README.md

-#ExpandedEntities
-##ExpandedEntities is a minecraft forge 1.15 mod that gives vanilla entities more features, drops, etc.
+ExpandedEntities is a forge 1.15.2 mod that gives vanilla mobs more features such as different drops, different models, etc. it also adds a new way of making farms for mobs with mobs having a chance to drop their spawn egg on death.